Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 - After logging with user account, the app will iterate all the projects and folders from BIM 360 Team and Docs, you will see the projects|folders show up gradually, be a little patient if you don't see the folder that you are interested in.

 - The 3 legged token will be expired in 30 minutes, the refresh token is not kept and made to refresh the access token automatically, you need to login again if the token is expired, feel free to improve this feature.

+- Please DO keep the Forge App key under your user environment variable, not expose to others.
+We are still evaluating the best practice to keep the Forge App Keys, may change the way if any better solution.

 # License
 - This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE.md) file for full details.